Building spacetime from effective interactions between quantum fluctuations: The quantum model

 In the effective quantum model, both the position in spacetime and the momentum of a quantum fluctuation are given by probability distributions; the uncertainty in spacetime position by necessity infers an uncertainty in momentum, which will be further discussed in \S\ref{s.Gprob}.
 The particle interactions will also come with a transfer of momentum between particles, while the total momentum (given by the $P_o^\mu$s) remains conserved.
 With respect to this, the interactions will figure as typical collisions between particles, resulting in the same type of equilibration of momentum among particles in a spacetime volume element as is characteristic of other many-body systems. \\\\ The set-up presented above specifies the effective quantum model of this text.
 The key feature of the model is the Gaussian probability distribution for the position of a quantum particle, which denotes the probability for where in spacetime the particle initiates an interaction with its surroundings.
 After each interaction, the particle receives incoming interaction and builds a new probability distribution, for its next step, based on that information.
 The next step is then set by the $P_o^\mu$ of the particle, in combination with a random draw from the probability distribution.

 Note that in addition to the description above, the effective model includes an assumption of a suitable underlying creation and annihilation process of the quantum fluctuations in the vacuum, so that the properties of the quantum fluctuations are retained over time.
-Having described the set-up of the effective model, we will now make some remarks on what it requires of the physics at the level of the quantum interactions.
-We then discuss the Gaussian probability distributions further in \S\ref{s.Gprob}, and the properties of the random walk in \S\ref{s.rWalk}.
+Having described the set-up of the effective model, we will now discuss the Gaussian probability distributions further in \S\ref{s.Gprob}, and the properties of the random walk in \S\ref{s.rWalk}.